ximion/limba/README.md

 sudo make install
 ```

+### Translating Limba
+You can help localizing Limba!
+Take a look at the [Transifex Project](https://www.transifex.com/projects/p/limba/).
+New languages will be approved as soon as possible.

 ### Testing Limba
 Run "make test" first, This will produce two packages (file extension .ipk) in the tests/data directory.
 You can install these packages using